bjornvester/wsdl2java-gradle-plugin/README.md

 org.gradle.jvmargs=-Dfile.encoding=UTF-8
 ```

-Note that the plugin will add the following two dependencies to your "implementation" configuration:
+Note that the plugin will add the following two dependencies to your `implementation` configuration:

 ```
-jakarta.xml.ws:jakarta.xml.ws-api:2.3.2
+jakarta.xml.ws:jakarta.xml.ws-api:2.3.3
 jakarta.jws:jakarta.jws-api:1.1.1
 ```